 The Health Department works closely with the Department of Disabilities, Aging and Independent Living and long-term care facilities to help them prepare for cases of COVID-19.
-Other types of group living settings can follow strategies to detect and prevent the spread of respiratory viruses like the new coronavirus.
+Other types of group living settings, also called congregate care settings, can follow strategies to detect and prevent the spread of respiratory viruses like the new coronavirus.

 WHAT WE ARE DOING